dickymuhr/KafkaStockMarket/readme.md

 python3 KafkaConsumer.py
 ```

 Now the Producer will ingest data from the API, Kafka will take it and forward to Consumer, and then Consumer will dump the data to GCS.
+Data will be streamed from API to GCS.

 # Query Using BigQuery
 Data that we dumped to GCS can be queryied using BigQuery, with `External Table`.